Resources » PDF Basics » How to Extract, Split, Separate a Page from a PDF

 Maybe you need to take a page out to edit and then put it back in again?
 Or perhaps you have to take a couple of pages out and divide those into separate PDFs.
 Or, perhaps you just need to remove a page altogether.
 Ultimately, what you are looking for is how to separate pages from a PDF file.

-In this article, we’ll be going through how to extract a PDF on Mac and Windows, as well as how to do it using our free PDF.Live editor.
+In this article, we’ll be going through how to extract a PDF on Mac and Windows, as well as how to do it using our PDF.Live editor.
 This post will answer how to:

 • Split a PDF into multiple PDF files